OneMoreSummer/academic-kickstart/content/post/new-paper-relative-age-effects-in-women’s-and-girls’-cricket/index.md

 **Limitations**

 Important contextual factors such as maturation, training age/experience and genetic factors (e.g. height) were not accounted for.
-Limited data access & the cross-sectional study nature of the study.
+Limited data access & the cross-sectional nature of the study.

 This data doesn’t include the last U19 World Cup squad of 2024 which had a more balanced Birth Quarter selection.
 However across a total of 12 World Cup games no BQ3 batter has EVER batted in the top 6 and ONLY 4 of 72 possible top 6 batting opportunities have been for a BQ4.